wmde/puppet-builder/README.md

 Troubleshooting
 -----------

-* The instance needs to be aware of the RSA fingerprint for gerrit and github to be able to git clone correctly.
-Currently this is not part of puppet and thus if this is a problem you will need to add the fingerprints!
-The easiest way to do this is just to clone a repo from gerrit / github and when it asks "Are you sure you want to continue connecting (yes/no)" pick Yes!

-* Sometimes the composer install will fail with a timeout exception.
-This is likely due to the github api limit being reached.
-See https://github.com/wmde/WikidataBuilder/issues/14 and https://github.com/wmde/WikidataBuilder/issues/15 which would make this exception nicer and allow us to pass in a READONLY Oauth token for the github API (A seperate dunny github account should be created for the builder to use).

 * If puppet ever fails to run cd to /etc/puppet/manifests and do a git pull (This might solve the problem)

 TODO